 We won't stop until all kangaroos are safe!https://t.co/nQKMFseXAC

 — LAV (@LAVonlus) August 10, 2020

-Under pressure from PETA and its international affiliates, Versace agreed to pull kangaroo skin from its lines, as have many other brands and retailers, including British luxury label Paul Smith, Chanel, and H&M. In August 2020, The Prada Group—which includes Prada, Miu Miu, Church’s, and Car Shoe—confirmed to Italian animal rights group LAV that it would no longer be using kangaroo leather in any future collections.
+Under pressure from PETA entities worldwide, Versace agreed to pull kangaroo skin from its lines, as have many other brands and retailers, including British luxury label Paul Smith, Chanel, and H&M. In August 2020, The Prada Group—which includes Prada, Miu Miu, Church’s, and Car Shoe—confirmed to Italian animal rights group LAV that it would no longer be using kangaroo leather in any future collections.

-Amid the devastation of the Australian bushfires and the global outrage over the killing of kangaroos for their skin, PETA and our affiliates continue pushing all brands to switch to eco-friendly vegan materials.
+Amid the devastation of the Australian bushfires and the global outrage over the killing of kangaroos for their skin, PETA entities continue pushing all brands to switch to eco-friendly vegan materials.